 Disadvantages of Wireless Charging

-- You aren’t able to use your phone.
-The phone must stay directly on the pad to continue charging.
+- You aren’t able to use your phone while connected to some chargers.

 How to Wirelessly Charge Your Phone With A ROKFORM Case